 I’m a recovering perfectionist in the area of career and work.
 My husband will tell you that it doesn’t translate into the tidying of the house!

-If you’ve ever heard me talk about Superwoman and how she’s created, you may have heard the story of the 8 year old and her first maths test.
+If you’ve ever heard me talk about Superwoman/Superman and how they are created, you may have heard the story of the 8 year old and her first maths test.
 I came home from school so proud that I’d achieved 9 out of 10.

 At 8 years old, before the expectations of the world, of society and of my parents had had very much influence on me, I thought 9 out of 10 sounded pretty good.